Amortized Analysis via Coinduction: Coinductive Amortized Analysis

-\begin{example} As discussed, the single-list implementation of a queue is slow.
-Thus, we may wish to use a different implementation which only incurs one large cost infrequently; this approach will have low amortized cost, equivalent to the specification in \cref{code:list-queue}.~\cite{gries>1989,hood-melville>1981,burton>1982,okasaki>thesis} This underlying representation type of the ``batched'' implementation is two lists: the ``front list'', $\mathsf{fl}$, and the ``back list'', $\mathsf{bl}$.
+Now, we define an amortized-efficient implementation which only incurs one large cost infrequently~\cite{gries>1989,hood-melville>1981,burton>1982,okasaki>thesis}.
+This underlying representation type of the implementation is two lists: the ``front list'', $\mathsf{fl}$, and the ``back list'', $\mathsf{bl}$.
 Elements are enqueued to $\mathsf{bl}$ and dequeued from $\mathsf{fl}$; if $\mathsf{fl}$ is empty when attempting to dequeue, the current $\mathsf{bl}$ is reversed and used in place of $\mathsf{fl}$ going forward.
 The \calf{} implementation, called \code{batched-queue}, is shown in \cref{code:batched-queue}.
+The $\lab{quit}$ case uses a \emph{potential function} $\Phi(\mathsf{bl}, \mathsf{fl}) = \mathsf{length}(\mathsf{bl})$, as in the physicist's method of amortized analysis~\cite{tarjan>1985}, accounting for elements enqueued on $\mathsf{bl}$ that were never moved to $\mathsf{fl}$. \lipicsEnd \end{example}

-The cost specification for batched queues claims that an enqueue incurs one cost and a dequeue incurs zero cost, \emph{amortized}.
-To prove this, one may use a potential function $\Phi(\mathsf{bl}, \mathsf{fl}) = \mathsf{length}(\mathsf{bl})$ to track how much cost is ``owed'' for future dequeues.
-It remains to show that the cost of an operation is as stated, up to changes in $\Phi$.
-To make the cost align with the specification precisely, the potential $\Phi$ is explicitly spent in the \code{quit} method. \lipicsEnd \end{example}
+\enlargethispage{-\baselineskip} The amortized analysis is proved via a bisimulation; the theorem statement is analogous to the traditional amortized analysis, using the potential function to accumulate payment~\cite{tarjan>1985}.
+Every $\lab{enqueue}$ to \code{spec-queue} pushes one unit of cost forward, while \code{batched-queue} pushes $\mathsf{length}(\mathsf{bl})$ units of cost forward only on the occasional $\lab{dequeue}$, retroactively using its surplus potential from previous $\lab{enqueue}$ operations.